VeroMoreno/veroMoreno/README.md

 Junior Full Stack profile, front-end development with Javascript using Backbone/React technologies, back-end development in NodeJS focused on REST API with Express framework and MongoDB database.
 Continuous integration using Circle/Docker and agile methodologies under Scrum

-### 🌱 I'm currently learning...
+### 🌱 I'm currently learning... / Last Projects

+- MEAN Stack Course (With official certificate in MongoDB)
+- FullStack Bootcamp with <a href="https://www.twitch.tv/midudev" target="_blank">Midudev</a>
+- Friendly Project with my beautiful woman developer <a href="https://github.com/LeylaVieira" target="_blank">@LeylaVieira</a>
+- Proyect about menu meals in React Hooks
+- Advanced Course of JS
 - Mental Models by Dan Abramov
-- Advanced Course of JS
-- Hooked on codeCombat and other sites that I love
-- Proyect about menu meals in React Hooks

 ### 🤔 If you want to know a little more about me...